checkly/docs.checklyhq.com/site/content/docs/CICD/github.md

 - [Heroku Pipelines](https://devcenter.heroku.com/articles/pipelines)

-Any (SaaS) service that interacts with the [GitHub deployments API](https://developer.github.com/v3/repos/deployments/) and reports the correct "success" message will work.
+Any (SaaS) service that interacts with the [GitHub deployments API](https://developer.github.com/v3/repos/deployments/) and reports the correct "success" message will work, both with production and preview deployments.

 ## Setting up your GitHub integration